Severn House Publishers | 2018

 So, I hate to write a negative review, but I’m going to anyway because Ms. O’Connell was probably at least half prepared for it.
 I will say this though, I didn’t figure out the twist until just before it started to unfold.

-In my defence, the reason why I didn’t figure it out is because the narrative is such a jumbled up mess, and is taken in the wrong direction at every opportunity, that there was literally no way for most readers to find the clues and the red herrings… if there even were any.
+But, the reason why I didn’t figure it out is because the narrative is such a jumbled up mess, and is taken in the wrong direction at every feasible opportunity, that there was literally no way for most readers to find the clues and the red herrings, if there even were any.

 The first 150 pages of the book are chock-full of dramatized, personal background information on all the friends of the murdered woman, Angie.
 This was hella dense reading.
 It was clunky and obvious – information dumping with zero finesse.
 I found most of it was either unnecessary data that didn’t really progress the story forward, or information that would have been better suited seamlessly worked into dialogue or scenes that were progressing the story forward.
 And by that I mean, the mystery of who killed Angie.